ympbyc/Pasta/README.md

 ### The State ###

 Every application built with Pasta has a single model that holds all the sub-models that changes during execution.
 We call it **the state**.
-Pasta programs are referencially transparent about **the state**, meaning it is guaranteed the state maps one-to-one to the visual representation of UIs.
+Pasta programs are referencially transparent about **the state**, meaning it is guaranteed the state maps one-to-one to the view.
 Allowing apps to hibernate and respring.

 ### Configuration-oriented ###